 4. Don't over-moisturize - Hydrated from the inside out by drinking way more water.
 Over moisturizing can also lead to clogged pores.

-Natashia, BN, worked as an RN in internal medicine for several years before becoming a full time stay home mom of four.
+Natashia - Certified Transformation and Nutrition Coach, BN, worked as an RN in internal medicine for several years before becoming a full time stay home mom of four.
 In 2019, she lost her young husband to cancer.
 Now, penetrating the beauty industry, Natashia and her brand Mia Adora™ are on a mission to help make women’s beauty and wellness game easier.
 Read more